GoogleCloudPlatform/k8s-cloudkms-plugin/README.md

 This repo contains an implementation of a [Kubernetes KMS Plugin][k8s-kms-plugin] for [Cloud KMS][gcp-kms].

 **If you are running on Kubernetes Engine (GKE), you do not need this plugin.
-You can enable [Application-layer Secrets Encryption][gke-secrets-docs] in GKE (currently in beta) and GKE will manage the communication between GKE and KMS automatically.**
+You can enable [Application-layer Secrets Encryption][gke-secrets-docs] and GKE will manage the communication between GKE and KMS automatically.**

 ## Use with Compute Engine